Azure Boards

 Error mentions branch filterThe pipeline has a branch filter that excludes the linked branch

-Error mentions resource authorisationThe service connection or resource used by the pipeline is not authorised for the branch
+Error mentions resource authorisationA service connection or pipeline resource is not authorised for the branch

 Error mentions invalid definitionThe Pipeline ID in BranchDeploy settings is wrong